ayllon/ayllon.github.io/_posts/2017-02-17-event_access.md

 This solution should perform at least as good as a bare C++ program.

 ### Possible approaches
-It has been discussed to use the CPU of the EOS disks servers to run user jobs.
-Part of the system could follow the same approach, and run jobs on EOS disks, and then aggregate.
+There has been prototyping efforts to use the CPU of the EOS disks servers for running user jobs.
+Part of the system could follow the same approach, run jobs on EOS disks, and then aggregate.

 ### Difficulties